Monday, March 10, 2008

 Well - a plot and characters, for one thing.
 Every character in this movie is as cookie-cutter as can be.
 Honestly, The Smurfs had more well-defined characters than this movie, and about the same male-to-female ratio.
 It's almost understandable why our hero would traverse many lands to find his lost love - she is, apparently, the only female under 75 in their entire tribe.
 What a catch.
 It's pretty absurd - for all the expectations one might have about this movie having some epic plot, the whole thing is remarkably simplistic -- it makes the plot of Conan The Barbarian look like Ulysses.
 Basically, an evil tribe somewhat akin to the ancient Egyptions, who may or may not be aliens (really), and who are called "4-legged demons" because (sooo exciting) they ride horses, storm our little village of dreadlocked cavepeople, kill a bunch of dudes, and kidnap a bunch of others, including the one girl who our hero is really into.
 So the one caveman then goes with his older mentor (who you know from Scene 1 will die melodramatically sometime before the final act), recruits a bunch of people from other tribes (they find kinship despite being different races!
 Awwww ...), and leads an assault on the evil alien-Egyptians, who are up to really bad stuff, such as building giant pyramids and ... stuff.
 Can you tell that this is all pretty Shakespearian?

 I guess the biggest sin of this movie, as many have pointed out, is that, surprisingly, pretty boring.
-Many of Emmerich's movies have that same "blissfully retarded" thing going for them, but at the least they've had some semi-spectacular action.
+Many of Emmerich's movies have similar issues, but at the least they've had some semi-spectacular action.
 This one has tons of talking, and the dialogue is mostly ver, very painful.
 In an attempt to sound gravitas-infused, the narration by Omar Sharif says things like "and the white rain fell across the mountaintops" in an attempt to sound profound.
 Um, it's snow, dude.
 Just say it.
 But yeah, this movie has a ton of talking.
 Conan the Barbarian had little talking, and that helped make for a great, atmospheric film.
 This one is all about talking, and all about walking.
 And yet, unlike, say, Lord of the Rings, all of the walking and traversing in this movie never alludes to any real sense of scale or scope.
 Seemingly, our band of revolutionaries goes from frozen tundras to arid deserts to dense jungles in the span of a few hours, with little sense that these guys are on a glove-trotting journey.
 Another big weakness is the total lack of cool villains.
 In 300, Xerxes was one hateable, effeminate bastard.
 Who wasn't eagerly awaiting for Leonidas to strike down that pompous jerk?
 10,000 BC's villain is mostly unseen - an 8-ft tall maybe-alien guy who basically does nothing and gets unceremoniously struck down by a single spear to the chest (huge spoilers, I know - sorry!).

 There's also some random stuff about a magical sabretooth tiger, an old witchdoctor woman named Old Mother, who the movie cuts to like every 5 seconds for no good reason, and oh yeah, these giant ostrich creatures who look EXACTLY like the raptors in Jurassic Park except slightly bird-ier.
 It really is like Emmerich took his plot and visual inspiration from a bunch of movies like Conan, Jurassic Park, and 300, and just mashed everything together into one giant mess of a movie.
 You'll get a few cool f/x shots, one or two fun moments ... but this movie is just so all over the place and weirdly paced.
 Plot elements come and go, the art design is completely sporadic, and the world it creates - a confounding mix of history and legend, has no real consistency and never immerses you the way it should.
 I'm still interested enough in Emmerich as a filmmaker that I'd love to see his epic visual stle paired with a truly great script ... but until that happens, he seems to only be descending ever deeper into his own unique style of sometimes-amusing but ultimately headache-inducing brand of mediocrity.